Ovalelephant35/Web-Development-DeepDive/Readme.md

 This repository covers a broad spectrum of web development topics, including but not limited to:

 - HTML5 and CSS3 fundamentals
-- JavaScript and ECMAScript features
+- JavaScript
-- Frontend libraries and frameworks (React, Vue, Angular)
+- Frontend libraries and frameworks (React)
 - Backend development with Node.js, Django, Ruby on Rails, etc.
 - RESTful API design and integration
 - Database design and management (SQL and NoSQL)